evonbit/bitcoin-native-systems/Perpetual Distribution/01-about-perpetual-distribution.md

    - At **block height +4** (confirmation buffer), the lottery winner becomes available.
    - To determine the winner, you can either:
      - Query a single block via an [Ordinals Explorer](https://ordinals.com/) using the *Authorization* input field, or
-     - Run a script to construct a **local index** for all blocks or a specified range.
+     - Run the [Authorization Script](https://github.com/evonbit/bitcoin-native-systems/blob/main/Perpetual%20Distribution/scripts/authorization-script.py) to construct a local index for all blocks or a specified range.
    - The query will return the **winning block number**.
 The valid asset associated with this block number is the **authorized parent** for the new asset.

 2. **If you hold the authorized block winner**